txxbo/snippet/README.md

 - requires bot to be setup
 - need to insert bot token
 - need to edit channel ID, if used in task

+## send_mail
+- send an email using your gmail account
+- needs some configuration
+##### configure
+- sign into Google, ensure 2FA is enabled
+- create an app password
+- replace username and email in the script
+- make sure you test your email before using in production